 For a quick snapshot on our work during the pandemic, you can also see our Covid-19 Infographic here.
 If there is anything else you would like to know, please do ask.

-Following the Prime Minister's announcement on 22nd February, we are delighted to be allowing visits to each of our homes.
-We are following the government guidance on these visits, while also trying to make them beneficial for everyone.
-Details on how this works differs home to home, but to get an idea you can see our sample guidelines here.
+We are delighted to be allowing visits to each of our homes.
+We are following the government guidance on these visits and have recently updated our policy to allow two people per visit.
+Friends and family returning to our homes have been extremely welcome and it has been lovely to see the happy reunions for each of our residents.
+Details on how visits work differ home to home, but to get an idea you can see our sample guidelines here.

 We know how valuable it is for families to be kept up to date on their loved ones; throughout this period, we have been committed to maintaining regular contact with all next of kins to ensure transparency and reassurance.
 Much of this has taken place with individual phone calls, but we have also sent regular communications via email.
 To get a better understanding of these, please see our historical communications here.